 While these vaccines were created in record time, it does not make them any less safe.
 Moreso, it is a testament to the advancement of science and technology in modern times.

 Vaccine availability varies state to state.
-For instance, Alaska has just made vaccinations open to anyone 16 years-old and up.
 To find out if an individual is eligible for a vaccination appointment, contact your state health department.

 All COVID-19 vaccines train the body to recognize the new coronavirus, usually by spotting the spikey protein that coats it.
 But they’re made in very different ways.